-You now need to generate the logical format of the flat file that you’ll be working with.
+You need to generate the logical format of the flat file you’ll be working with.
 The first thing to do is open up a sample of that flat file.
-To do that – on the To XML tab in the Results Preview area, click the Load text from file icon.
+To do that, on the To XML tab in the Results Preview area, click the Load Text from File icon.

-In the docs folder of your sample interface…
+In the data folder of your sample interface…

-You’ll see that you have three new line Delimited records here, each with a set of Fixed-Width fields.
+You’ll see that you have 3 new line-delimited records, each with a set of Fixed-Width fields.

-You’ll now need to import the definition of these fields into the File Spec editor.
-Left-click on the Base icon in the Record Structure tree, then right-click and choose to Import Record Definition.
+You’ll need to import the definition of these fields into the File Spec editor.
+Left-click on the Base icon in the Record Structure tab, then right-click and choose Import Record Definition.

 The Import Record Definition dialogue will appear.
 The Import Record Definition dialogue allows you to import records as defined in a spreadsheet-like format.
 Click the Browse button next to the Record Definition File configuration item.

-In your sample interface docs folder, navigate to the Policy-Layout.txt file.
-This folder is located at [WORKSPACE_ROOT]/interfaces/2 ACORD LAH Getting Started Tutorial/docs.
+In your data folder, navigate to the Policy-Layout.txt file.
+This folder is located at ../ACORD LAH/data.
 Select it and click Open.

 Next, you’ll need to enter a Record Name.
 In this case, each row represents a policy – so you’ll give each Record the name, “Policy”.
-In the Record Name text area, enter in “Policy”.
-You’ll want to parse the fields out by the Columns in the file and the fields are defined by Start and End position, so you can leave those two drop-downs alone.
+In the Record Name text area, enter “Policy”.
+You’ll want to parse the fields out by the Columns in the file and the Field defined by: you should see Start and End Position, so you can leave those two drop-downs alone.

 You’ll need to refer to the Policy-Layout.txt file again.
 So open that now (if it’s not still open).

-Next, you’ll need to enter in the column where the field name can be found – the field where the start position can be found and the field that the end position can be found.
-You’ll see that the field name is in the first column, the start position in the second and the end position in the third.
+Next, you’ll need to enter the column where the field name can be found – the field where the start position can be found and the field where the end position can be found.
+You’ll see that the field name is in the first column, the start position in the second, and the end position in the third.

-Enter in 1, 2, and 3 in their respective text boxes.
+Enter 1, 2, and 3 in their respective text boxes.
 Now click the Import Record button.